talha131/onCrashReboot/content/Computer Literacy Study Guide/Internet Fundamentals/60-Understanding Web Browsers.md

 </div>

-1. Google Chrome
-2. Mozilla Firefox
-3. Microsoft Edge
-4. Safari
-5. Opera
+Examples of commonly used web browsers include:

+1. **Google Chrome**: Known for its speed and efficiency, Chrome is widely used and offers various extensions and user-friendly features.
+2. **Mozilla Firefox**: Firefox is popular for its strong privacy features and open-source development.
+3. **Microsoft Edge**: The successor to Internet Explorer, Edge is integrated with Windows 10 and offers features like reading mode and integration with Microsoft services.
+4. **Safari**: Developed by Apple, Safari is the default browser for macOS and iOS devices, known for its energy efficiency and integration with Apple's ecosystem.
+5. **Opera**: Opera includes unique features like a built-in VPN and ad blocker.
+It's known for its innovative features and user-friendly interface.
 6. Brave
 7. Vivaldi
 8. Arc